Inspection

 concentricity

 A three-dimensional locational tolerance that describes the location of opposing points in cylindrical features with respect to a datum reference.
-Concentricity is a related tolerance.
+Concentricity is no longer used in prints adhering to ASME Y14.5-2018.

 CMM.
 A sophisticated measuring instrument with a flat polished table and a suspended probe that measures parts in three-dimensional space.
-CMMs can measure using either contact or noncontact methods.
+Coordinate measuring machines can measure using either contact or noncontact methods.

 cross section

-A section of a feature that is formed by an intersecting imaginary plane.
-Any two-dimensional cross section of a feature should remain within two imaginary concentric circles to have circularity.
+A section of a feature that is formed by an intersecting theoretical plane.
+Circularity requires any two-dimensional cross section of a feature to remain within two theoretical coaxial circles.

 cross-sectional dimension

-A size dimension that indicates the measurement of a section of a feature that is formed by an intersecting imaginary plane.
-Also called actual local size, cross-sectional dimensions are often measured with calipers or a micrometer.
+An unrelated size dimension that indicates the measurement of an imaginary plane that intersects a feature.
+The cross-sectional dimension, also called the actual local size, is often measured with calipers or a micrometer.

 cylindricity